 - Negotiate a reasonable settlement

 Your personal injury lawyer will do everything in their legal power to try to protect your right to compensation.
-While no lawyer can guarantee you get the average settlement for a personal injury, your legal team will work to demonstrate just how severely the accident impacted your life.
+While no lawyer can guarantee you get the average bodily injury settlement, your legal team will work to demonstrate just how severely the accident impacted your life.

 Questions?Call 800-537-8185